Part IV: Dependent-Clause Fragments - and how to correct them

 Here are some examples in which the dependent-clause fragments are underlined.

-Fragment: In cities, houses are built close together.
+In cities, houses are built close together.
 Whereas in the suburbs and the countryside, houses have large yards.

-Fragment: Before explorers started sailing around the world.
+Before explorers started sailing around the world.
 Many people believed the world was flat.

-Fragment: We will succeed.
+We will succeed.
 If we try hard.

 Correcting Dependent-Clause Fragments

-To fix dependent-clause fragments, join the fragment to a complete sentence, or add the words required to make it a complete idea.
+Add the words required to make it a complete idea.
 Sentences, as you will know, are single complete ideas.

 Here are the previous examples of fragments, corrected using these two ways.